SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 The Vpc ID and other metadata contained in the event.
 ```

-Then, `CloudWatch` filters the creation event base on **EventAutoTaggingRule.** This rule looks for any event that has `"Create"` as a prefix"  and sends the metadata event to the default event bus that is connected to the event bus in *Receiver Account* - in us-east-1 as well.
+Then, `CloudWatch` in us-east-1 filters the creation event base on **EventAutoTaggingRule.** This rule looks for any event that has `"Create"` as a prefix"  and sends the metadata event to the default event bus in *Linked Account* that routes it to the event bus in *Receiver Account* in us-east-1 as well.

-Now the metadata of the event is in  the default bus in *Receiver Account*.
-After `CloudWatch` filters and matches the event by a matching rule and sends it to **SNSToAutoTaggingMasterLambda**.
+Now the event metadata of is in EventBridge in *Receiver Account* in us-east-1.
+It filters and prefix-matches the event with the same **EventAutoTaggingRule.** rule and forwards the event to **SNSToAutoTaggingMasterLambda**.

-**SNSToAutoTaggingMasterLambda** passes the event to The **AutoTagging lambda function** in a form of string.
+**SNSToAutoTaggingMasterLambda** targets **AutoTagging lambda function** and passes the event in a form of string.

-**Autotagging lambda function** is fired. firstly converts the string into a `json` readable format.
-Then by validating the metada data, it determines what kind of create event happened and does the tagging accordingly
+**Autotagging lambda function** is fired.
+It first converts the string into a `json` readable format.
+Then by sorting the metada data, it determines from what AWS Service the create event is coming from does the tagging base of series of conditional statements and does a response.
+Thus the new deployed resource gets a set of tags added.
+What USerName created the resource, the ARN of the creator, and the timestamp of the creation time.

 In Summary, The purpose of this pipeline is to centralize the control and tagging of resources being deployed in any *linked account* of the organization.
 It reduces the human error factor at the moment of tagging.

-Following this configuration we can repeat the same process for the other regions in any other linked accounts within the organization that we want to include in the **autotagging.**
+Following this configuration we can repeat the same process for the other regions like us-east-2, us-west-1, etc  in any other linked accounts within the organization that we want to include in the **autotagging.** process.

-By using *SNS Topics* as intermedial step in the pipeline allow us to modify this function to automate tagging from a single to multiple accounts with very little modifications.
+It is important to mention that by using *SNS Topics* as intermedial step in the pipeline allow us to modify this function to automate tagging from a single to multiple accounts with very little modifications.
 We have a separate Git where we explain how you can do the autotagging in a single account.
 When using prefix feature to create rules we did use EventBridge.
 When applying or even updating the same rules in CloudWatch directly, it did not work.
 Hence, we configure the rules in EventBridge and the end result is also shown in CloudWatch.

+## Steps to Create the Pipeline to do the Auto-Tagging

 # 1. Log in into you account designated as Receiver Account
 This is the account we are going to use to centralized the **Autotagging** for any linked Account.